nkicg6/excitable-axonal-domains-physiology/README.md

-# Code used for PhD project
+# Code used for electrophysiology in my PhD project

 Initial submission date: TBD